amaurits/maurits/content/Research/Idea diffusion/index.md

 date: "2021-12-14"
 draft: false
 excerpt: "When Black Lives Matter protests exploded in the summer of 2020, they did so on a global scale.
-Protests around the world invariably had a dual goal: expression solidarity with the American BLM movement, and linking that movement's goals to related domestic concerns.
+Protests around the world invariably had a dual goal: expressing solidarity with the American BLM movement, and linking that movement's goals to related domestic concerns.
 I am interested in the international spread of these kinds of political ideas: How are ideas that originate in one context mapped to another situation?
 How do language barriers affect the diffusion of ideas?
 And